Struggling with Armpit Smell? These Might Be the Causes

 Did you just eat bistek for lunch?
 According to a study in the Journal of Agricultural and Food Chemistry, food like garlic, onion, cabbage, and broccoli have high concentrations of volatile organic compounds, which are what make up bad underarm odor.
 Other foods that can affect your personal scent are red meat and cruciferous vegetables.

 Now you know not to neglect during steak nights.
 Try Rexona Men Natural Fresh Lime Cool Antiperspirant Deodorant Roll-On.
 It keeps you fresh and fragrant for a long time thanks to charcoal and lime in its formula.
-Go ahead and get a side of onion rings.
+Get rid of underarm odor so you can go ahead and get a side of onion rings.

 You are under pressure.